JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/saves.md

 **Freya**: _"Rats.
 Well, no time like the present, right?
 I'm going to sneak back the way I came._"

 **Warden**: _"That's fine, but when you passed earlier there was no one here.
 That is no longer the case!
-You'll need to make a DEX save to avoid detection._"
+You'll need to make a AGL save to avoid detection._"

 > Freya rolls a 16: a fail!